Long awaited Museum of Surrey renovations will be completed in September

 Besides exhibits inside the museum, there will also be several heritage buildings relocated to museum grounds.
 This means important structures will have a safe place to be maintained and enjoyed by all.
 The buildings making the move to the museum are Surrey’s oldest standing school, Anniedale, and the 1881 Town hall.
 These two buildings will join the Anderson cabin, which is already present on the museum grounds, making for a lovely heritage square where Surrey’s history can be easily accessed.

-All this adventure means you might build up an appetite, luckily the Museum of Surrey has a Kwantlen Nation provided Lelem’ Café.
+All this adventure means you might build up an appetite, luckily the Museum of Surrey will have a Kwantlen Nation provided Lelem’ Café.
 Here you can find fresh food made with local ingredients.
 Enjoy your coffee, baked goods, and sandwiches in the outdoor seating space that everyone can enjoy.
 More than just a museum, this new space is a place for the community to gather.

 We can hardly wait until the Museum of Surrey reopens, what is your favourite new addition to the museum?